org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/msrc/understanding-data.md

 This task requires a few more steps.
 Follow these steps to determine the vulnerabilities associated with a given product
 Id:

-1. identify all nodes that reference the product Id
+1. Identify all nodes that reference the product Id
-2. collect all vulnerabilities associated with these nodes, but only from the relationships that involve the product Id
+2. Collect all vulnerabilities associated with these nodes, but only from the relationships that involve the product Id
-3. for each vulnerability, use the previously described algorithm to determine the KB Ids that can fix it
+3. For each vulnerability, use the previously described algorithm to determine the KB Ids that can fix it
-4. iterate over all vulnerabilities and determine if the list of fixed KB Ids obtained in step 3 includes any of the KB Ids provided as a parameter.
+4. Iterate over all vulnerabilities and determine if the list of fixed KB Ids obtained in step 3 includes any of the KB Ids provided as a parameter.
 If so, add the vulnerability to a list of fixed vulnerabilities.
-5. remove all fixed vulnerabilities from the overall list of vulnerabilities
+5. Remove all fixed vulnerabilities from the overall list of vulnerabilities

 <details>
   <summary>Example code</summary>